Trump warns 'major' North Korea sanctions coming soon

 Trump didn't provide further details on what sanctions were planned.

+But Secretary of State Rex Tillerson offered a few clues.
+"We have a long list of additional potential sanctions.
+Some of which involve additional financial institutions," Tillerson said during a meeting with the Crown Prince of Bahrain on Wednesday.

-White House press secretary Sarah Sanders told reporters during a briefing that the administration wants "to do everything we can to put maximum pressure" on North Korea.
+White House press secretary Sarah Sanders told reporters during a briefing later in the day that the administration wants "to do everything we can to put maximum pressure" on North Korea.

 In an earlier interview with Fox News, she said a sanctions announcement by the Treasury Department would come "very shortly."
-A Treasury spokesman was not immediately available to comment on Wednesday.
+A Treasury spokesman was not immediately available to comment.

 Related: Trump confronts perilous North Korean test

-North Korea launched an intercontinental ballistic missile test Tuesday afternoon U.S. time.
-The nation's leader, Kim Jong Un, said following the test the country could now hit the entire U.S. with a nuclear weapon.
+North Korea conducted an intercontinental ballistic missile test Tuesday afternoon U.S. time.
+The nation's leader, Kim Jong Un, said following the test the country could now strike the U.S. with a missile capable of carrying a nuclear warhead.

 Trump has promised to rain "fire and fury" on North Korea if it continues to threaten the U.S. or its allies.